 - Add secrets to the scope.
 Secret names are case insensitive.

-- If you have the Databricks Operational Security Package, assign access control to the secret scope.
+- If you have the Premium plan (or, for customers who subscribed to Databricks before March 3, 2020, the Operational Security package), assign access control to the secret scope.

 This guide shows you how to perform these setup tasks and manage secrets.
 For more information, see: